Mount File Storage

 kubectl apply -f <persistent_volume.yaml>Specify

-Make sure that a PersistentVolume object is created:
+Make sure the PersistentVolume object is created:

 kubectl get pv